 - 1. In the "Equipment properties" folder, select the equipment property, followed by the shortcut menu command "Object Properties". - 2.
-Assign the equipment property a logical name as well as a display name. - 3.
-Select the required data type from the drop-down list.
+Assign the equipment property a logical name as well as a display name.

-Depending on which data type is selected, the "Enumeration" and "Unit" input boxes will either be enabled or disabled.
+- Select the required data type from the drop-down list.
+Depending on which data type is selected, the "Enumeration" and "Unit" input fields will either be enabled or disabled.
 If the "LOCATION" data type is selected, three additional check boxes will be displayed: Source, Dest and Via.
-Note: If all three check boxes are disabled, this equipment property is ignored by
+Note: If all three check boxes are disabled, this equipment property is ignored by SIMATIC BATCH. - 4.
+Make any other settings you may require in the light of how you intend to proceed in SIMATIC BATCH. - 5.
+Click "OK" to complete configuration.